jsenv/core/docs/building/readme.md

 - you cannot use _import_ keyword
 - ...many more differences...

 Jsenv won't try to change this.
 So you must write the service worker file in a way that browser can understand.
-This is what jsenv does for every service worker file specified in _serviceWorkers_ parameter:
+During build, the following steps are taken for every service worker file specified in _serviceWorkers_:

 1. Inline every _self.importScripts_
 2. Minify the resulting service worker file